fullstack-development/web3-roadmap/blockchain/safety.md

 * What precautions are there to keep your wallet safe?
 * What is fishing?
 * What is approval in erc20 and why is it dangerous?

-Tasks:

-* Check your approvals here: https://etherscan.io/tokenapprovalchecker
+* Find out where you can check your approvals